Sitefinity/sitefinity-admin-app-extensions/README.md

 * [Custom list components](./src/tree#custom-list-components) - This extension is used to replace a part of each item shown in the tree used throughout the AdminApp.
 Currently supported only for the related data functionality.

+* [Custom DAM provider](./src/library-extender#custom-digital-assets-management-provider) - This extension is used to implement custom DAM providers.
+This sample demonstrates how to override one of the DAM providers which comes out of the box with the AdminApp.

 ### Modifications done in the config.json
 * [Change owner command](./src/change-owner#allowing-change-owner-command-in-adminapp) - By default the change owner command is available only for pages.
 You can also make it available for other content types.